evo-platform/ansible-docker/README.md

 ansible-docker - Ansible Playbook for Docker
 ==============

+Customized Docker role of ansible for evo platform.

 ## Overview

 The `ansible-docker` role supports the installation and configuration of Docker Engine.
 It supports Ubuntu and RedHat/Centos.